OfficeDev/Microsoft-Teams-Samples/samples/account-linking/csharp/README.md

   dotnet --version
   ```

-- [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/download) (For local environment testing) latest version version (any other tunneling software can also be used).
+- [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/download) (For local environment testing) latest version (any other tunneling software can also be used).

   run ngrok locally
   ```bash